Distributive property

 • Thinking there is only one way to use the distributive property to solve

-Often, there is more than one way to use the distributive property when solving.
+Often, there is more than one way to solve using the distributive property to obtain the correct answer.

 For example,